Vuizur/ruwiktionary-htmldump-parser/README.md

 # Russian Wiktionary HTML dump parser

 This parses the Russian entries of the Russian Wiktionary using the HTML dump that can be found [here](https://dumps.wikimedia.org/other/enterprise_html/) into a JSON file and into dictionaries for ebook readers.
+Choose the file called  example ruwiktionary-NS0-(DATE)-ENTERPRISE-HTML.json

 At the end the output looks like this:
 ```